 - Bringing food items I knew my little Bear would eat, just in case going out for dinner was not an option.

-- Ensure that same bed time routine was followed as much as was possible and bring familiar items that he uses for sleeping.
+- Ensure that same bed time routine was followed as much as was possible and bring familiar items that the boys use for sleeping.

-- Bring something new for him to focus on, this time we brought a DS XL that I got from a friend that he had never used before and that gave him something “new” to play with.
+- Bring something new for the kids to focus on, this time we brought a DS XL that I got from a friend that The Bear had never used before and that gave him something “new” to play with.

 - Things that didn’t help:

-- I didn’t speak to him much about the trip beforehand as I know that he is impenitent and didn’t want him to constantly ask when we’re going to leave.
+- I didn’t speak to the boys much about the trip beforehand as I know that they are both are impatient and didn’t want them to constantly ask when we’re going to leave.

-- I didn’t show him on a map where we were going.
+- I didn’t show The Bear on a map where we were going.
 I must do that next time.

-- No real sensory items for him to get out some of his energy.
+- No real sensory items for The Bear to get out some of his energy.
 I should have thought more about this but it was a learning experience.